hylo-lang/specification/spec.md

 4. An __identifier-expr__ is said to be a *use* of the name that it denotes.
 An expression is said to be a use of the all the uses of its sub-expressions.

 5. A *binding* is a name that denotes an object or a projection.
 The value of a binding is the denoted object or the value of the denoted projection.
 The value of a binding may be mutable or immutable.
 A mutable binding can modify its value; an immutable binding cannot.
-A binding is *dead* at a given program point if it denotes an object that has been consumed.
+A binding is *dead* at a given program point if it denotes an object that has escaped.
 A mutable binding can be *resurrected* by consuming an object; an immutable binding cannot.

 ## Scopes and declaration spaces